How do I know if I have sleep apnea ?

 Curious about sleep apnea symptoms?
 Let's shed some light:

-🌜 The usual suspects include boisterous snoring, daytime fatigue, and an unwelcome drowsiness.
+🌜 The usual suspects include boisterous snoring, daytime fatigue, and unwelcome drowsiness.

 💤 Restless slumber that leaves you yearning for true rest.